christ-offer/gpt-functions-gui/README.md

-# OpenAI Chatbot with new Functions feature.
+# OpenAI CLI Chatbot with functions.

 ## Description

-Basic python chatbot with the new functions feature.
+Basic python CLI chatbot with the new functions feature.

-Basic history, not saved to file, just in memory.
+History in memory.

 ## Functions